rev22/CDLList.hpp/README.md

 CDLList.hpp
 ===========

-Circular doubly-linked list, implemented as a header-only C++ library.
+Circular doubly-linked list, implemented as a header-only C++11 library.

 All operations are O(1) and composed of few instructions.